Guidelines for Filming

 If advance permission is granted for Condor or other heavy equipment on grass, plywood must be laid out under the tires when driving and parked, then adding cones around base.

-The Special Programs Coordinator and campus security officers have a primary responsibility to ensure that filmings are done safely and with a minimum amount of disruption to the University community.
+The Special Programs Coordinator and campus security officers have a primary responsibility to ensure that filming are done safely and with a minimum amount of disruption to the University community.

 No firearms or other weapons are allowed on campus.